Pennsylvania Community Living Initiative (PA CLI)

 The Pennsylvania Community Living Initiative aims to reduce the negative impacts of diabetes on older adults and adults with disabilities through implementing and sustaining Stanford’s evidence-based Steps for Healthier Living™ Diabetes Self-Management Program (DSMP) in sites throughout South-Central, Northeastern, and Southeastern Pennsylvania.

-To directly speak with one of PA CLI's Lead Navigators in your region, contact:
+To directly speak with one of PA CLI's Lead Navigators about our programming, contact:

 Steps for Healthier Living™ Diabetes Self-Management Program